thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 {% endhighlight %}

 The *states* function generates a list of all the option values contained in the state SELECT element.
-Then it uses *yield* to allow the caller to iterate through that list, selecting the next option each time *states* gets called.
+It uses *yield* to allow the caller to iterate through that list, selecting the next option each time *states* gets called.

 The *districts* and *projects* generators are implemented the same way: